OVERVIEW

 Contemporary Jungian psychotherapy is informed by a variety of psychoanalytic approaches.
 The focus is not only on difficulties and conflicts but also takes into consideration the healing and creative aspects of the psyche.
 There is a trust in the innate wisdom of the unconscious to guide the work through symbolic material, and to lay out a path towards wholeness or individuation.

 Our clinical and theoretical approach offers perspectives into a complex and multilayered psyche that includes developmental and archetypal perspectives.
-This depth orientation often involves working with symbolic material (i.e. dreams, sandplay, etc.) as well as close attention to developmental issues and transference/countertransference.
+This depth orientation often involves working with symbolic material (i.e. dreams, sandplay, etc.) as well as close attention to developmental issues and transference/countertransference dynamics.
 In addition, Jung, in discussing the idea that therapist and patient have a mutual impact upon each other, advanced the idea of intersubjectivity, a perspective that is very present in Jungian work.

 THE INTERNSHIP PROGRAM

-All interns at the Institute’s Whitney Center For Psychotherapy have full use of the Institute library, the Institute’s Extended Education Public Programs, ARAS, and are welcome to participate in many of the activities of the Institute learning community.
+All interns at the Institute’s Whitney Center for Psychotherapy have full use of the Institute library, the Institute’s Extended Education Public Programs, ARAS, and are welcome to participate in many of the activities of the Institute learning community.

 COMMITMENT REQUIREMENTS

-Internship applicants are strongly urged to be in analysis or psychodynamically oriented psychotherapy during the internship.
-(Arrangements can be made for an intern to be in analysis at a reduced fee by a candidate or analyst.)
-Coursework completion is required for both Masters and Doctoral levels before beginning the internship.
+Interns are asked to make a two-year commitment to the program.
+Officially, each year is negotiated individually.
+Internship applicants are required to be in psychotherapy throughout the internship.
+(Arrangements can sometimes be made for an intern to be in therapy or analysis at a reduced fee by a candidate or analyst.)
+Coursework completion is required before beginning the internship.

 HOURS